 Taxpayers can claim a deduction for running expenses by calculating costs either of two ways:

 - The fixed-rate method of 52 cents per hour of work done from home based on average running expense costs.

 - The actual expenses cost method whereby recording all of your actual expenses for heating, cooling, lighting, cleaning and the decline in value of the furniture.

-Remember only the additional running expenses incurred as a result of working from home are tax deductible running expenses
+Remember only the additional running expenses you incur as a result of working from home are tax-deductible running expenses.

 Car and Travel Expenses